 To make matters worse, Tom Robinson tries to escape prison and is fatally shot running through a field.
 Now, it seems that the true evildoer will never come to justice.
 Fortunately, there is a sort of justice brought to the situation.
 The true killer attacks Atticus’ children, severely wounding Atticus’ son.
 In the process, the attacker is killed by a shadowy neighbor who comes to the rescue.
 In the end, it appears that the invader stabbed himself, though this isn’t completely believed.
 The neighbor who came to the Finch family’s rescue is never revealed.

 Though Atticus didn’t succeed at defending Tom Robinson, he is satisfied that justice was inevitably served.
 In a way, his efforts did lead to exposing the true guilty person, who is killed in the process of trying to get revenge on Atticus.
-However, the price for this justice is high for the Finch family. is son seriously hurt and his daughter quite shocked.
+However, the price for this justice is high for the Finch family; his son is seriously hurt and his daughter quite shocked.
 His son’s arm gets badly broken and his daughter is left scarred with the memories of this horrific incident, undoubtedly events which will affect them for the rest of their lives.
 This incident also leaves a great scar on Atticus, knowing his actions had led to harm to his children.
 However, Atticus is able to live with the sad ending to this case, since he knew he’d only done the right thing.

 Atticus Fitch is likely one of the strongest characters in all of literature, a man who stands up for what he believes is right, no matter the cost, even if the eventual price for justice is too high.
 To see such a great man as Atticus struggle so hard for justice, fall short, and live with the consequences of his defeat, is an unforgettable tale we should not soon forget.